Tagline: Follow your bloodline

 This movie caught my eye on the Facebook page of the actor James Tackett, who often works with John Wells in fledgling movies like Overtime and Loss Prevention.
 The director, Eric Pascarelli was kind enough to send me the link to a screening, so as fate has it, I am going to review yet another vampire movie.
 What is amazing is that this film was made on a budget that wouldn’t pay for a medium-sized rehearsal dinner at McDonalds.

-Monika (Daisey Hickey) is the heroine of this film, but she has a mysterious and murky past, revealed in light layers by some subtle hints.
+Monika (Daisey Hickey) is the heroine of this film, but she has a mysterious and murky past, revealed by some subtle hints.
 Don’t be like me, so pay close attention in your first viewing or you will be re-winding to pick up the pieces you missed.
 Her degree in Criminology lands her a job as assistant to the Private Investigator Walter (James Tackett) who has just taken a bizarre missing person’s case.

 Simon, a young black mamma’s boy, had just landed his dream date, a good-looking older woman with a big house.
 Simon not only was catfished, but he fell into the lair of the film’s villain Elizabeth (LeAnne Johnson) who also happened to be Count Dracula’s sister.
 We will never see Simon again.